AdobeDocs/acrobat-services-learn.en/help/acrobatsign/overview-sign.md

 <!-- END CARDS HTML - DO NOT MODIFY BY HAND -->

-## Acrobat Sign Embed Quick Start Guide
+## Acrobat Sign Embed quick start guide

-Learn how get started embedded the OEM version of Acrobat Sign into your application.
+Learn how to get started embedding the OEM version of Acrobat Sign into your application.
 This guide is specifically designed for OEM partners that are building and embedding a signature process within their application.

 <!-- START CARDS HTML - DO NOT MODIFY BY HAND -->